kameswarpanda/AI-based_Personalized_Learning_Path_Generator/README.md

 ### Note

-- Ensure the Spring Boot application is running before submitting the form from the frontend.
+- Ensure the Spring Boot application and Ai_model are running before submitting the form from the frontend.
 - If you encounter any issues, check the console for error messages and ensure all components are running properly.

-### License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-### Acknowledgments

-- [OpenAI](https://openai.com/) for providing the API.
-- [Bootstrap](https://getbootstrap.com/) for the front-end framework.